Annolu/Ricettario/src/pages/pasta-all-amatriciana/index.md

 sauce (one with only tomatoes.
 It needs to be a good one *)
 - around 70gr of pancetta (ideally it should be guanciale)
-- freshly grated Pecorino Romano cheese
+- freshly grated Pecorino Romano cheese (Parmigiano as an alterntive is not ideal but it's acceptable)
 - good pinch of freshly ground black pepper
 - some chilli flakes or 1 small fresh chilli
 - pinch of salt and sugar